Promoting Safe and Stable Families

 Examples of Funded Projects

-Fiscal Year 2019 We anticipate funding one Center for Excellence in Foster Family Development in FY 2019.
-The purpose is to implement a model program for the selection, development and support of foster families that will work in close collaboration with birth families to preserve and nurture critical parent-child relationships and support reunification.
+Fiscal Year 2023 The Children’s Bureau continues to fund one Center for Excellence in Foster Family Development in FY 2023.
+The purpose of the Center is to implement a model program for the selection, development, and support of foster families that will work in close collaboration with birth families to preserve and nurture critical parent-child relationships and support reunification.
 The program will run through 2023.